 - Where this UK Addendum uses terms that are defined in the SCCs, those terms shall have the same meaning as in the SCCs.

-- If the provisions included in the UK Addendum amend the SCCs in any way which is not permitted under the SCCs or the UK Addendum, such amendment(s) will not be incorporated in this UK Addendum and the equivalent provision of the SCCs will take their place.
+- If the provisions included in Appendix 1 and Appendix 2 above amend the SCCs in any way which is not permitted under the SCCs or the UK Addendum, such amendment(s) will not be incorporated in this UK Addendum and the equivalent provision of the SCCs will take their place.

 - If there is any inconsistency or conflict between UK Data Protection Laws and this UK Addendum, UK Data Protection Laws applies.

 - Any references to legislation (or specific provisions of legislation) means that legislation (or specific provision) as it may change over time.
 This includes where that legislation (or specific provision) has been consolidated, reenacted and/or replaced after this UK Addendum has been entered into.

 Where there is any inconsistency or conflict between the UK Addendum and the SCCs, the UK Addendum overrides the SCCs, except where (and in so far as) the inconsistent or conflicting terms of the SCCs provides greater protection for data subjects, in which case those terms will override the UK Addendum.